jemus42/jemsugo/README.md

 This is just an experiment to see if I can externalize my (equally experimental) [hugo] [shortcodes].

-The idea would be to leverage [theme components] so that I could re-use these shortcodes across different projects just my cloning (or better: `git submodule`'ing) this repository into a sites `/themes/` directory and then change `config.toml` from
+The idea is to leverage hugo's [theme components] to re-use these shortcodes across different projects just by cloning (or better: `git submodule`'ing) this repository into a site's `/themes/` directory and then change `config.toml` from e.g.

 ```toml
 theme = "hugo-coder"